grz0zrg/fas/README.md

 ## Technical implementation

-The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data, there is no allocation done in the audio callback.
+The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data.

 A free list data structure is used to handle data reuse, the program pre-allocate a pool of notes buffer that is reused.

-There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, oscillators etc.), unlike main notes data this currently allocate data on the fly in the network thread, this has room for improvements.
+There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when changes happen, this has room for improvements but is usually ok since this data does not change once set.

+The architecture is done so there is **no memory allocation** done in the audio callback and very few done in the network thread (mainly for packets construction) as long as there is no changes in synth. parameters (bank height) nor effects parameters that require new initialization (for example convolution impulse length)

 Additive synthesis is wavetable-based.